Check memory-usage¶

 Memory used, calculated differently depending on the platform and designed for informational purposes only. |

-This checks sometimes reports > 100% memory usage on Linux
+This check sometimes reports > 100% memory usage on Linux

-That’s fine, the RES column in top says the same if you sum up all values for a process (attention: the values in top’s RES column are KB by default), and compare process memory to total physical system memory.
-If machine does not swap, this is kind of Linux memory management mystery.
+That can happen.
+The RES column in top shows the same if you sum up all values for a process and compare process memory to total physical system memory.
+If the machine does not swap, this is a Linux memory management side effect.

 Authors: Linuxfabrik GmbH, Zurich